LittleJohnAU/matomo-redirector/README.md

 ```php
 const REDIRECT_EVENT_CATEGORY
 ```
 If the value is `'shordcode'` change it to `'shortcode'` or the reports will not work.
+NOTE: If you have been using the Shortcode Tracker plugin prior to this and the category is mispelled, changing it will cause you to lose that data.
+If this is an issue, then change the spelling in index.php `$matomoTracker->doTrackEvent('shortcode', 'redirect', $shortCode);` to `$matomoTracker->doTrackEvent('shordcode', 'redirect', $shortCode);`

 This is the tracking code to use on the tracked domain `https://mydomain.com`, to connect the redirect with the page and track them together.
 Be sure to set the site ID correctly and enter your API authentication token (found in your personal settings).
 ```php